rbachawal/Mywork/MotrCodeStyle.md

 - There is no comparison between signed and unsigned qualifiers without an explicit casting.
 The canonical order of type qualifiers in declarations and definitions is

   `{static|extern|auto} {const|volatile} typename`
-  - when using long or long long qualifiers, use `omit int`.
+  - when using long or long long qualifiers, omit `int`.
   - Declare one variable per line.
   - Avoid bit-fields and use explicit bit manipulations with integer types.